dimgeorgiev1976/scripts/README.md

 Numbers, strings, and booleans are object-like in that they have methods, but they are immutable

-The values can also be functions in which case they are called methods. methods, should go to the prototype.
+The values can also be functions in which case they are called methods.
+Methods, should go to the prototype.
 The values of the properties are expressions.